zencoder/video-js-for-wordpress/readme.txt

 = 4.6.1 =

-* Simplified video output code and cleaned up unnecessary conditions.
+* Simplified video output code and cleaned up unnecessary conditions
+* Fixed Youtube bug in MCE that would prevent youtube url's from being added to the generated shorcode
+* Added RTMP video source option in MCE and shortcode

 = 4.6.0 =